A lattice approach to matrix weights: Directional quasi-Banach function spaces

-for all non-zero $u\in\F^n$.
-However, it is not clear if this implies that $f=0$ a.e.
-Despite these difficulties, $\mb{X}_{\text{weak}}$ does still satisfy the directional ideal and non-degeneracy properties, and inherits the monotone convergence property from $\mb{X}$ in case it has it. \begin{proposition} Let $\mb{X}$ be an $\F^n$-directional quasi-Banach function space over $\Omega$.
+satisfies \eqref{eq:weaktypezero}, but is not equal to $0$ a.e.
+Despite these difficulties, $\mb{X}_{\text{weak}}$ does still satisfy the directional ideal and non-degeneracy properties, and inherits the monotone convergence property from $\mb{X}$ in case $\mb{X}$ has it. \begin{proposition} Let $\mb{X}$ be an $\F^n$-directional quasi-Banach function space over $\Omega$.
 Then $\mb{X}_{\text{weak}}$ satisfies the directional ideal and non-degeneracy properties.
 Moreover, we have $\mb{X}\subseteq\mb{X}_{\text{weak}}$ with

 and